-We are one month away from shipping what could be our most thrilling issue yet, in which the Quiltfolk team journeys up the boot and down the bayou of Louisiana, exploring the quilting community one parish at a time.
+We are now shipping what could be our most thrilling issue yet, in which the Quiltfolk team journeys up the boot and down the bayou of Louisiana, exploring the quilting community one parish at a time.

 Issue 07 will be available for purchase on July 1, 2018.

 A celebration with roots in antebellum plantation churches, Easter Rock is the last remaining ceremony of its kind.
 But this year’s service featured something never before seen at the Rock: family quilts.

 It was clear who the woman of the hour was at the Black Heritage Gallery.
 Judith Braggs exudes a timelessness that is echoed in her art.
 Made to be displayed on the wall, her work features scenes of home, family, and history “painted” with curated bits and pieces of fabric.

 Dr. Elizabeth Townsend Gard, professor of law and quilter, turned her Advanced Copyright class into a laboratory where students study copyright law, intellectual property, and entrepreneurship with the quilt world as their angle.
 Just Wanna Quilt is their ambitious “immersive research project” and podcast.

 The crown jewel of St. Martinville for quilt enthusiasts is located in the Museum of the Acadian Memorial.
 The expertly stitched Acadian Odyssey – Acadie to Nouvelle Acadie retells the Acadians’ journey south to Louisiana after being violently removed from their Canadian homes by the British over four centuries ago.